takuma1102/nonabsdid/README.md

 `fect`, `fixest`) are listed in `Suggests`, so install only the ones you plan to use.

-## The 30-second version
+## First-pass exploratory analysis

+At the early stage of an analysis, use `nabs_event_study_simple()` to get an initial sense of how the event-study estimates look across estimators.
-For a first look at your data, use `nabs_event_study_simple()`.
-It runs the heterogeneity-robust estimators with reasonable defaults, fits a TWFE reference, and gives you a single overlay plot to inspect:
+It runs the heterogeneity-robust estimators with reasonable defaults, fits a naive TWFE reference, and gives you a single overlay plot to inspect before moving on to estimator-specific tuning and robustness checks.

 ```r
 library(nonabsdid)